mozilla/webmaker-profile-service/README.md

 # Webmaker Profile Service

-A REST-ful service primarily used by the Webmaker Profile app.
+A REST-ful service for the Webmaker Profile app.

 ## Routes